bgregory0913/Analyze_CC_Transactions_for_Fraud/README.md

-# Analyzing Credit Card Trasactions for Fraudulent Charges
+# Analyzing Credit Card Trasactions for Fraudulent Charges Using PostreSQL

-### This will utilize fictitious card holders, their credit cards, and the transactions made with various merchants:
+### Utilizing fictitious card holders, their credit cards, and the transactions made with various merchants:
+   * Look for data outliers using standard deviation or quartiles.

-1. Define DB model and create diagram
+1. We must first define a database model and create the database diagram to normalize the data in the best possible structure.
-   1. Create PostgreSQL database from model using csv's in CSV_Data
+   1. Create a PostgreSQL database from the model using the csv's in the CSV_Data folder.
-1. Create DB schema and populate tables with .csv file data
+1. Add a schema and import the .csv file data into the tables.
-1. Analyze data and identify possible fraudulent transactional trends.
+1. Analyze the data to possible fraudulent transactional trends.
-   1. Develop visualizations to display the data
+   1. We can additionally develop visualizations to display the data findings.